mikes360/WebsiteAssignmentMSC2019/README.md

 04-Oct-2019 - Mike Knight

 Changes to authenticate module - removed redirect login from module so it could be used for the rest api without a ridirect happening.
-The router now handles wat to do with unauthenticated requestes as theyt should be different between web pages and rest apis
+The router now handles wat to do with unauthenticated requestes as they should be different between web pages and rest apis

-Added stub functions for rgistering new users into the controller router and added client side form to invoke the rest api.
+Added stub functions for registering new users into the controller router and added client side form to invoke the rest api.

 //---------------------------------------------------------------------------

 08-Oct-2019 - Sully

-TODO
+Navigation bar has been added with additional pages, which are now all interlinked.
+Partials have been added which will replace the html files in due course.
+The work is merged with the previous commit, integrating all the work together.

+Teams, Games and Matches added to the database.
+You can now pull the data from the database in the form of a json file.
+Data of the collections have been added in the file structure as json data.

+Need to create default data for the database using the 2 json files, follow the instructions that was covered in the seminar for this specific topic.